 A recent string of oarfish have washed ashore in California.
 And by recent string I mean two.
 On October 18th, a pregnant 14-foot long female was found dead on an Oceanside, California beach.
-On October 13th, an 18-foot dead oarfish, was found a by a snorkeler and drug ashore off Catalina Island.
+On October 13th, an 18-foot dead oarfish was found a by a snorkeler and drug ashore off Catalina Island.

 This, ahem, pattern is causing people to ask, “Why are so many oarfish washing ashore?”
-In the words of @para_sight on Twitter, “Two is not trend.”
+In the words of @para_sight on Twitter, “Two is not a trend.”
 To put in a nerdier statistical way, like you would expect anything less from DSN, you can fit a regression line to two points and get a great fit, but it’s questionable since the degrees of freedom is ONE.
-To give you example, my dog has taken a dump in a field of wildflowers twice this year.
+To give you an example, my dog has taken a dump in a field of wildflowers twice this year.
 Should the public infer my dog only leaves fecal deposits near wildflowers?

 Let’s take a step back.
 Regalecus glesne is the longest of the bony fishes.
-The longest confirmed specimen was 36.0892 feet (11 meters) in length.
+The longest confirmed specimen was 36.09 feet (11 meters) in length.
 A more common length is around 9.84 feet (3 meters).
-The Giant Oarfish is also typically a deep-sea fish found between 200-1000 meters and are found in all of the major oceans.
+The Giant Oarfish is also typically a deep-sea fish found between 200-1000 meters and found in all of the major oceans.
 Giant Oarfish feed on krill, small fish, and squid.
 They spawn late in year and oarfish larvae can be easily found at the surface.
 The Giant Oarfish was described in 1772 and the scientific name refers to “belonging to a king” and the farm at Glesvær (not far from Norway’s second largest city of Bergen) where the type specimen was found.

-Undoubtedly the length, odd appearance, and their deep habitat make them of great interest to the public and scientist alike.
+Undoubtedly the length, odd appearance, and their deep habitat make them of great interest to the public and scientists alike.
 However, oarfish washing ashore is not exactly a rare event.
 On September 24, 2013 a “mysterious creature”, more than likely an oarfish, washed ashore in Spain.
 May 13, 2010 in Sweden.
 February 25, 2009 in England.
 January of 2012 in Florida.
 I’m going to stop here but let’s just say I could keep going for a while.
 There are literally hundreds of such cases.

-So while two oarfish ashore (say that 10 times really fast) in California within a week of one another is interesting it doesn’t demand we search for a reason.
+So while two oarfish washing ashore (say that 10 times really fast) in California within a week of one another is interesting it doesn’t demand we search for a reason.
 But, the media is searching for an answer for this pattern.
 And in drudging around someone hit on what has to be the worst idea.
 In Japanese folklore, the oarfish is known as the Messenger from the Sea God’s Palace and appears on beaches to predict earthquakes.
 Of course anytime something washes ashore in California, someone want to tie it to earthquakes.

 First, I cannot seem to find any references to the original sources of this myth.
 Hopefully someone in the comments below can provide a link to something other than the mass media hysteria.